burningion/bicyclist-defense-jetson/README.md

 ![hardware setup](./assets/hardware.png)

 I run the device off a [DeWalt 20v](https://amzn.to/3SxmQk0) battery, plugged in to an adapter.
-I added a second line, going through a [5v BEC](https://amzn.to/4b7muI5) and a [second male plug](https://amzn.to/4b8xjtA) for allowing me to run off my power supply when doing dev on the bench.
+I added a second line, going through a [5v BEC](https://amzn.to/4b7muI5) and a [second male plug](https://amzn.to/4b8xjtA) for allowing me to run off my [power supply](https://amzn.to/3S5dIl6) when doing development on my workbench.

 ## Networking Setup